 Riding north from Lochmaddy, we follow the coast road to Berneray where we take the ferry across the Sound of Harris.
 On arrival on the Isle of Harris, you will see an immediate change in the landscape with mountains dominating the west coast.
 Harris is arguably the jewel in the crown of the Outer Hebrides with its stunning beaches and rugged mountains.

 From the ferry, we follow the west coast road with incredible views before heading off-road again.
 Taking a series of ancient ‘coffin roads’, we spend the afternoon riding some fine single-track through a landscape of thousands of lochans.
 One final road descent takes us the charming village of Tarbert where will we stay for the next two nights.
-(B, L)
+(B, L, D)

 Ride distance: 62km

 Today we can enjoy one of Scotland’s rarely ridden classic off-road routes, or take it easy exploring the Isle of Scalpay and the area around Tarbert.
 For confident riders, the Reinigeadal Loop is superb, offering amazing mountain biking through wild and mountainous landscapes; and visiting one of the island’s most remote coastal villages before taking a tour at the Harris Distillery.
 It is well worth extending the day by visiting the Isle of Scalpay with its strong fishing community and a historic lighthouse built by Stevenson back in the 18th Century.
 Overnight hotel in Tarbert.
-(B, L)
+(B, L, D)

 Ride distance: 35km

 An unforgettable day of island adventure as we combine mountain bikes with a couple of short boat rides by RIB to open up the otherwise inaccessible west coast of Harris and the Isle of Lewis.
 In the middle of nowhere, we rendezvous with a RIB which transfers us across a sea loch to the west coast of Lewis*.
 Once on Lewis, we follow a trail through a dramatic glen, flanked by spectacular peaks on either side, before descending back to the coast and rejoining the RIB for a final ride to the Standing Stones of Callanish.
 This mysterious stone circle is over 5000 years old and a remarkable place to visit, especially in the evening when it is usually deserted.
 Our guest house accommodation is nearby.
-(B, L)
+(B, L, D)